vaishnavucv/sample-reports/README.md

 # sample-reports
-Collection of scanning and testing sample-reports
+Collection of scanning and testing sample-reports.